Cher filmography

 Throughout her acting career, Cher has mainly starred in comedy, drama, and romance films.
-She has appeared in eighteen films, including two as a cameo.
+She has appeared in twenty films, including two as a cameo.
 She has also appeared in one starring theater role, one video game role, numerous television commercials and directed a piece of the motion picture If These Walls Could Talk in 1996 and some of her music videos of the Geffen-era in late 1980s and in early 1990s.
 Cher has starred in various international television commercials, as well as high-profile print advertising for Lori Davis (1992).
 Before she started her film career, she had a couple of hits in the 1960s, as a solo artist, and with her ex-husband Sonny Bono as the couple Sonny & Cher.

 Her first appearance as an actress was in 1967 in the American television series The Man from U.N.C.L.E. as the model Ramona.
 That same year, she started her film career with Sonny Bono in the poorly received-film Good Times and later as a solo actress in the low budget feature Chastity.
 Since then she has starred in numerous independent and Hollywood motion pictures.
 She made her Broadway debut in Robert Altman's Come Back to the Five and Dime, Jimmy Dean, Jimmy Dean in 1982.
 The play was a critical and commercial success and Cher received strong reviews for her stage work (even Frank Rich called her "ingratiating") and paved the way for her to be cast in the film version the next year, that garnered her a Golden Globe nomination.
-She was next cast alongside Meryl Streep and Kurt Russell in the critically hailed drama Silkwood (1983) directed by Mike Nichols, inspired by the true-life story of Karen Silkwood, in which her character was a lesbian who worked in at the Kerr-McGee plant in Cimarron, Oklahoma.
+She was next cast alongside Meryl Streep and Kurt Russell in the critically hailed drama Silkwood (1983) directed by Mike Nichols, inspired by the true-life story of Karen Silkwood, in which her character was a lesbian who worked at the Kerr-McGee plant in Cimarron, Oklahoma.
 It was a commercial success and grossed $35 million in the United States alone.
 Cher then appeared in the drama Mask (1985) directed by Peter Bogdanovich and with Eric Stoltz, Sam Elliott and Laura Dern.
 The film is based on the life and early death of Roy L. "Rocky" Dennis, a boy who suffered from craniodiaphyseal dysplasia.
 The film was considered her first critical and commercial success as a leading actress and firmly established her as an actress.
 For her role as a mother of a severely disfigured boy, Cher won the Best Actress prize at the Cannes Film Festival.